Parkinson's Dysbiome Transplant: FMT Study in Mice

 The Braak Hypothesis Revisited

 These fecal microbiota transplantation findings lend support to the Braak hypothesis, which suggests that alpha-synuclein misfolding might begin in the gut and then spread to the brain through nerve pathways.
 The fact that gut bacteria transplants alone could influence both gut and brain problems supports this "gut-first" model for how Parkinson's disease might develop [8].
-This perspective fundamentally shifts how we think about disease onset and opens new avenues for early intervention strategies.
+This perspective shifts how we think about disease onset and opens new avenues for early intervention.

 Taxonomic Alterations in PD Microbiomes